 What is hemoglobin?

-Hemoglobin is derived from two words “heme” which refers to iron and “globin” refers to protein.
+Hemoglobin is derived from two words “heme” which refers to iron and “globin” which refers to protein.
 So, hemoglobin is made up of two parts which are iron and protein.

 Hemoglobin is a very important part of red blood cells that maintains its shape.
-The concave has its natural shape and does not have any cell component like the nucleus present in it which makes it easier for RBCs to pass through narrow blood vessels.
+The concave has its natural shape and does not have any cell components like the nucleus present in it which makes it easier for RBCs to pass through narrow blood vessels.

-How to quickly increase hemoglobin level?
+How to quickly increase the hemoglobin level?

 1. Iron Supplement Pills